thi-truong/census-prep/01_welcome_tutorial.md

 1. Right click the link text "click here to activate your key".
 Select "Copy link address"
 2. Paste the URL in a text editor.
-3. Identify the original URL.
-It should begin with<code>https://api.census...</code> and end with a string of numbers and letters right before <code>__;!!</code>
+3. Identify the original URL and highlight it.
+It should begin with <code>https....</code> and end with a string of numbers and letters that matches the key in your email (before <code>__;!!</code> )
-4. Copy this URL segment.
-Paste it into your browser's address bar.
-Press enter/go to the page.
+4. Copy the highlighted portion.
+Paste into your browser's address bar.
+Navigate to the page
 5. You should see a success message now.
 Proceed to Step 3.
-	- If it still doesn't work, then message me (<a href="mailto:tbtruon1@uci.edu" target="_blank" rel="noopener">tbtruon1@uci.edu</a>) for help!
+	- If it doesn't work, then email me or tag me on Slack for help!

 ## Step 3.
 Use the key